Peter Ower, PhD —

 Doing science since 1984

 I have been teaching on Team 7B at Wilmette Junior High School since 2006.
 While teaching is my primary role in education, I have kept myself busy in education's many facets.
 I have earned my masters and doctorate, I have been a guest speaker at DePaul University on action research in the science classroom, and I presented white papers on the role of science education in socio-scientific issues at UIC.
 I have participated in the review of science assessment items for ISAT and currently score student responses for the Illinois Science Assessment.
-I am part of a team of educators and researchers designing NGSS assessments at UIC.
+For two years I was part of a team of educators and researchers designing NGSS assessments at UIC.

 I earned my undergraduate degree in elementary education from Illinois State University.
 Aside from my education courses, I focused most of my studies in physics, geology, and biology.
 In 2011, I completed my masters in science education through DePaul University.
 My masters research focused on how constructivist and inquiry-based curricula and pedagogy affected students' retention and understanding of science concepts.
 My study found a statistically significant difference in student understanding and retention between students taught using constructivism/inquiry versus traditional lecture/lab methods.
 Students who are taught using constructivism/inquiry retain science concepts longer, have a better ability to explain these topics, and can better justify their claims regarding these topics.